 DO YOU NEED TO BACK PAY UIF?

 The Department of Labour will calculate the 2% UIF owed per month for the period owing, 10% of the UIF amount owed will be your penalty and there is also interest charged, which is calculated daily by the finance department of the UIF, as there are fluctuations.
 Interest is mainly dependent on what was owed monthly and when you are paying vs when you were meant to pay.
-If you need to back pay have a look at our Option 2 and Option 3 below.
+If you need to back pay have a look at our Option 2 below.

 - Registration of Employer with the UIF